Ego Dissolution

 the essential feature of Buddhism does not consist in ego-dissolution but, rather, in ego-enrichment through the integration of the unconscious.

-Spiegelman argues that what Buddhist awakening actually dissolves is the egocentric orientation rather than the ego itself, reframing the process as enrichment and integration rather than annihilation.
+Spiegelman argues that what Buddhist awakening dissolves is the ego’s egocentric function, not the ego itself, and that genuine development consists in enrichment rather than annihilation of the ego.

 Spiegelman, J. Marvin, Buddhism and Jungian Psychology, 1985thesis